wihl/DGMD-E27-S16-Assignments/assn4/README.md

 All three pages use CSS4 and share a common style sheet.

+Grid reordering is demonstrated in `testpage.html` line 183 and `css/chanceme.css` line 152.

+There seems to be a bug in CSS4 in small mobile portrait (px < 480), as responsiveness no longer works.
+This did work earlier so I'm not sure if the version of Chrome Google released on May 11 changed anything.

 ## Part 3 - CSS Animation and SVG

 I took [CS171](http://www.cs171.org/2016/index.html) this semester which had a large emphasis on D3 / SVG.
 So I combined an animated D3 / SVG [example](http://bl.ocks.org/mbostock/1353700) and added appropriate CSS Transitions and Animations.